Brent T. Calls the Assembly Leadership to Action

 Mar.
 10, 2003 - Encouraging Developments From Omaha - Jon LeG. expresses his gratitude for the steps that Mike Zach (and others) have taken to make things right with him and his family.

 Mar.
 20, 2003 - Farewell - Brent T. retires from the website and looks back over the activities of past months.
+This is what the website looked like.
 At this point the Irons take over ga.com and called the new site, "Assembly Reflections."
-Here is what the first version of Assembly Reflections looked like.
+At first, Assembly Reflections looked like this.

 January, 2004 - One Year Later - On the one-year anniversary of the Geftakys ministry, Brent T. reflects on what he would have done differently.